-We implement a Bayesian method for producing point source catalogues from the Fermi LAT data.
+We implement a Bayesian method for producing point source catalogues.
 Rather than obtaining a single catalogue, a probability distribution of catalogues that is consistent with the data is inferred.
-This probabilistic catalogue better captures the inherent uncertainties in point source identification and may be useful for constraining unresolved point source populations.
+This probabilistic catalogue better captures the inherent uncertainties in point source identification.
+We use this method to constrain unresolved point source populations and better de-blend stars in crowded fields.

 - Portillo, S.K.N., Lee, B. C. G., Daylan, T., Finkbeiner, D.P.
 (2017) Improved Point Source Detection in Crowded Fields using Probabilistic Cataloging.
 The Astronomical Journal.
 154:4.